taishi8117/taishi8117.github.io/_posts/2015-10-21-trendCTF-defence100.md

 taishi@sirius:~/trend_ctf|⇒
 ```

 I was quite confused because I was running it on virtual machine actually (Parallels).
 Later, I found out that some other people could actually capture the flag just by executing `vonn` on VM.
 But it didn't happen to me (maybe because I'm using Parallels not VMWare).
-By the way, Trend Micro is a Japanese anti-virus software company working a lot on VM detection, and I guess that's why VM detection is involved in this problem.
-Let's disassemble `main`.
+Anyways, let's disassemble `main`.

 ```
 gdb$ disassemble